Timinator2000/Algorithm-X/docs/22-2025-and-beyond/17-nurikabe.md

     self.cell_groups = new_groups
 ```

-This code should look **familiar** if you completed the [“Test Your Skills” exercise](../17-enforcing-sameness/04-test-your-skills.md#test-your-skills) or the solution you used for [Networking](../17-enforcing-sameness/04-test-your-skills.md#a-few-xp-for-your-efforts).
-Essentially, it keeps merging adjacent groups until none of the remaining groups are adjacent.
+This code should look **familiar** if you completed either the [“Test Your Skills” exercise](../17-enforcing-sameness/04-test-your-skills.md#test-your-skills) or [Networking](../17-enforcing-sameness/04-test-your-skills.md#a-few-xp-for-your-efforts).
+The algorithm keeps merging adjacent groups until none of the remaining groups are adjacent.

 ---